2015 Afghan Premier League Final: Summary

-Bazan's midfield and defensive line seemed to come apart in the second half and Zohaib Aseel found himself hard pressed and again tested multiple times by the best strikers in the league.
-And Zohaib passes each test with flying colors, diving, deflecting and intercepting many difficult shots on goal by Shaheen's best.
-Thanks to his brilliant work at Bazan's net, the team rallies and by the 75th minute they began to increasingly threaten Shaheen's goal area.
+Bazan's midfield and defensive line seemed to come apart in the second half and Zohaib Aseel found himself hard pressed and again tested multiple times by the strikers in the league.
+And Zohaib passes each test, diving, deflecting and intercepting many difficult shots on goal by Shaheen's best.
+Thanks to his work at Bazan's net, the team rallies and by the 75th minute they began to increasingly threaten Shaheen's goal area.
 Bazan's Faqeer fires at the goal at the 78th minute but the shot goes wide followed by a narrow miss by his fellow forward Manan Farahi at the 79th With each side pointless by the end of the 90th minute the game moved into extra time.

 Bazan's youthfulness as a team began to make a difference and Shaheen unexpectedly found themselves battling against a strong offensive led by Bazan's young midfielders and forwards.
 Still, it was not enough to decide the game and a second extra time period had to be called.
 Shaheen took advantage of the next extra time period to press Bazan extremely hard, they were able to keep most of the play in Bazan's penalty area and it was only a mixture of fierce determination by Zohaib and the entire rest of the Bazan team that prevented them from scoring.
 The clock ran out on the second extra period with a score of 0 – 0 moving the game into the decisive penalty shoot out phase.

-During the penalty shootout Bazan's Rohid Samandary, MananFarahi, Ghulam Niazi and Rishad Hassanzada scored 4 goals against Shaheen's 3 to win the 2015 RAPL championship via penalty shootout.
-It took many years full of hard work and heartbreak for De Spinghar Bazan to reach the summit of the RAPL but they never gave up and today, they preserved against odds to emerge as the 2015 Roshan Afghan Premier League champions!.
+During the penalty shootout, De Spin Ghar Bazan scored four penalties to Shaheen Asmayee's three, winning the 2015 RAPL championship.
+The victory gave De Spin Ghar Bazan the 2015 Roshan Afghan Premier League title.